Selected Teaching Samples: Animations, Visual Metaphors, and Interactive Examples

 Interactive-Flood-Fill (interactive computer graphics)

-I try to motivate concepts by building interactive, playable visual artifacts.
+I tend to motivate concepts by building interactive, playable visual artifacts.
 This is a flood-fill algorithm visualization that works with an actual animation system that can be paused, fast-forwarded, and reset by live-coding as the program is running.
 In this case, I can change the starting position of the grid.

 Piet Mondrian-Inspired Conditional Statements (interactive computer graphics)